 - Where care is shared between primary and secondary care, have a protocol in place setting out who is responsible for prescribing, monitoring and follow-up.

 - Use your practice's adverse incident reporting system to record and analyse delays in diagnosis or other problems, to see if improvements can be made in the interests of all patients.

-This guidance was correct at publication 26/03/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 26/03/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.